Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 ---

 ???
 Scammers are great at their jobs and masters of disguise.
+The old scam of reading obituaries and mailing widows is alive and w

 ---
 # Who is it *really* from?